GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/02-quickstart-docker.md

 on port `8080` on the same host, as long as each container is mapped to a unique host port (a unique port on localhost).

-Nevertheless, if you really want to change the container port for some reason, you can do so as shown below.
+Nevertheless, if you really want to change the container port (the port the server binds to **inside** of the container) for some reason, you can do so as shown below.

 ```shell
 $ docker run -p 8080:9999 -it --rm -e PORT=9999 hellofunc